mrkrumhausen/movingtohel/README.md

 ## Hot topics

-👉 Paperwork: How to get your social insurance number, tax and other fiddly things
+👉 [Finding a home](/topics/housing.md): How to get a head start when you're looking for a place to live!

-👉 Finding a home: How to get a head start when you're looking for a place to live!
+👉 [Arriving in Helsinki](/topics/paperwork.md): How to get your Personal ID code, tax card and other fiddly things

 👉 Getting around: Bike, buses and other ways to get about